LeonKolyang/paigeant/guides/README.md

 # Paigeant Workflow Guides

 Examples demonstrating distributed workflow patterns with `paigeant`.
+These guides highlight how `WorkflowDispatcher` builds workflows and how `PaigeantAgent` defines activities that an `ActivityExecutor` later consumes.

 ## Example scripts